clemence-mottez/CSE305-Project-Parallel-shortest-paths/README.md

 int max_weight = max weight

 ### What is should give you?
-For example when running ```./test 0 0 2 10 1 1``` (running on a small existing graph, all the programs, with delta = 2, nb of threads = 10, printing the resulting distances and the graph):
+For example when running ```./test 0 0 0 2 10 1 1``` (running on a small existing graph, all the programs, integer weights, with delta = 2, nb of threads = 10, printing the resulting distances and the graph):
 ```
 Generating a small graph
 Vertex 0 has edges to: